danjgates/danjgates.github.io/_posts/_markdownstaging/2024-01-29-pipe-1-nextflow.md

 To begin with Nextflow we can start by breaking our code into the two important bits.
 The first important bit, the part that reads in the tomato accession number and returns metadata will be the first step in our pipeline.
-In a nextflow this is what's called a script and scripts are delineated by (among other ways) three quotation marks on the line before and the line after the process block.
+In a Nextflow this is what's called a <mark>script</mark> and scripts are delineated by (among other ways) three quotation marks on the line before and the line after the process block.
 We only have one command, on a single line so our script will look like a line with three quotation marks, our code that we want to run, and then another line with three quotations.

 >In Nextflow, scripts are organized within processes, which are sort of the fundamental unit of a nextflow script; like a paragraph in an essay.

-To run our script we need to package it within a process.
+To run our script we need to package it within a <mark>process</mark>.
-Strictly speaking we need a name for our process, a curly open bracket, a script to run, and then a curly closed bracket.
+Strictly speaking we need:

+1. a name for our process
+2. a curly open bracket
+3. a script to run
+4. a curly closed bracket.

 So our simplest version of our first command looks like:

 ```